janosh/blog/content/posts/2019-01-21~react-hooks-modal/react-hooks-modal.md

 `
 ```

 As you can see, the styles are longer than the component itself.
-That's what took most of the time too.
+That's where I spent most of my time too.
 Figuring out how to use React hooks took mere minutes.
 Props to the React team (pun intended) for the excellent onboarding experience!

 Anyways, regarding usage, notice that the modal component doesn't actually handle it's own state.
 That's done by the parent component.
 As an example here's a [list of photos](/nature) that when clicked enter a higher-resolution modal view.

 ```jsx{1,9,15,19}
 import React, { useState, Fragment } from 'react'